Back-to-School Shopping Guide: Ten Secrets to Saving Big

 According to the EPA, Americans generate 16 million tons of textile waste every year.
 Several stores have enacted sustainability practices which include recycling programs.
 You drop off items for the company to recycle them, and in return, they provide various rewards.
 Take a look at these brands’ recycling initiatives:

-- Levi’s: Drop off denim from any brand at a Levi’s store and receive 20% off a single item.
+- Levi’s: Drop off denim from any brand at a Levi’s store.
+In exchange, you’ll get a gift card for the value of your trade-in.

 - Patagonia: Trade in your used Patagonia apparel and receive credit towards your next purchase.